 - TANGLEWOOD CONCERT and DINNER

-- “What a wonderful week it was.
-I had a ball and am inspired to learn new repertoire now.”
+- “What a wonderful week it was and I’m now inspired to learn new repertoire!”

 Debi Adams is a Certified Teacher of the Alexander Technique and a Nationally Certified Teacher of Piano.
 She holds a Master of Music Degree in Piano Performance from Boston University.
 Debi currently teaches the Technique at the Boston Conservatory at Berklee, where she also directs a teacher-training course.
 Her teaching has recently brought her to Peru, Seoul and Tokyo.
 Debi maintains a private practice in piano and the Alexander Technique and performs in the Boston area. debiadamsat.com, thewelltemperedpianist.com